pluralsight/guides/pluralsight-developer-community/article.md

 ### What are you looking for?

 A couple of times per week we'll send you a tutorial to read.
-If you like it, then please share it!
+If you like it, then please share it on HackerNews, Facebook, and/or Twitter!
 Pretty simple and easy.

 ### What are the requirements for getting involved?